History of the Liberation of Dachau: April 29, 1945

 The 42nd Rainbow Infantry Division at Dachau

 The “Rainbow” Division was so named in WWI by Major Douglas MacArthur when 26 states and the District of Columbia National Guard units were combined into a single group.
-When he saw all the colorful state flags, he said it “resembled a rainbow across the country.”
+He said it “resembled a rainbow across the country when he saw all the colorful state flags.”

-During WWII, the Rainbow landed on a cold and rainy night at the port of Marseille, France, on December 8 & 9, 1944, where they pitched their tents.
+During WWII, the Rainbow transport landed on a cold and rainy night at the port of Marseille, France, on December 8 & 9, 1944; there, they pitched their tents.
 They moved north through Lyon, Dijon, and arrived shortly before Christmas near Strasbourg.

 Dachau, 1st Nazi Concentration Camp